 Configure Email Notifications for MFA

-Using email as an MFA factor is useful when you want to provide users a way to perform MFA when they don't have their primary factor available (e.g. they don't have their phone to receive an SMS or push notification).
+Use email as a multi-factor authentication (MFA) factor to provide users a way to perform MFA when they don't have their primary factor available (e.g. they don't have their device to receive an SMS or push notification).

 Email is not true MFA because it does not represent a different factor than the password.
 It does not represent something I have or something I am, but rather just something I know (the email password).
 It is also weaker than other factors in that it's only as secure as the email itself (for example, encrypted end-to-end).